 Join me on the journey of exploring these questions—and if you are aware of anything related in any way, do leave a comment!
 I’m looking forward to this.

-This is the first post in an ongoing series addressing digital scholarship in business and economic history related to Library of Congress collections.
+This is the first post in a series addressing digital scholarship in business and economic history related to Library of Congress collections.